HITOA/ShaderCrossCompiler/README.md

 ShaderCrossCompiler simply glues 3rdparty library (glslang and spirv-cross) together.

+ShaderCrossCompiler can also produce aggregate shader file. that is, file that contain all shader format.
+You only have to include aggregateshader.h to parse those file.

 This was mainly done to be used with vin-engine 2 : https://github.com/HITOA/vin-engine

 CLI options :